 How To Clean Marine Vinyl Fabric?

-You recently got a boat and you want to keep it in great shape or the more likely option is you have some mildew or stained seats and you want to get it clean without damaging your seats.
-Today is your lucky day as you have come to an expert for advice.
+Whether you have recently got a boat and you want to keep it in great shape or the more likely option is that you have some mildew or stained seats and you want to get it clean without damaging your seats.
+We understand the importance of preserving the quality of the Marine Vinyl Fabric.

 You are probably wondering why outdoor marine grade vinyl would mold in the first place.
 The vinyl is treated to help prevent mold and mildew.
 The main characteristic that separates Marine Grade Vinyl and regular vinyl is marine grade vinyl has UV protection and is Mold/Mildew resistant.